danielchines/how-many-blimps/README.md

 [Check it out here](https://howmanyblimpsarethere.com)

 You ever wonder how many blimps there are in the world?
 Now you have a somewhat good idea of how many there are.
-This project is a very simple website that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a very simple website that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed using [AWS Cloud Development Kit](https://aws.amazon.com/cdk).
 Updates to come.

 ## Available Scripts